Azure/azure-db-benchmarking/cosmos/sql/tools/chaos/cosmosdb_client_network_chaos_tool/readme.md

 - <span style="color:red">**Warning**</span>:
     - If public access is enabled for the Cosmos DB account, the tool can potentially affect connectivity from the target VM(s)/VMSS to multiple Cosmos DB accounts in the region.
     - If private endpoint is enabled, then, the tool will affect connectivity from the target VM(s)/VMSS to all the collections in the specified Cosmos DB account.
     - The tool may continue affecting the connectivity even after the Chaos experiment has finished and would need to be stopped manually.
+This can happen if the VM restarts when the experiment is about to finish and the Chaos agent in the VM misses the stop signal from the Chaos Agent service.
+This is a limitation on Chaos Studio side and will be fixed soon.

 ### High level architecture